nomyx-io/gemforce-docs/docs/smart-contracts/libraries/diamond-factory-lib.md

 **Purpose**: Update a specific facet within a named set.

 **Parameters**:
-- `self`: Storage reference to factory data
+- `self`: Storage reference to attribute contract
 - `setName`: Name of the facet set
 - `idx`: Index of the facet to update
 - `facet`: New facet cut data